Does a foundation “repair” company really drive down to bedrock?

 Define foundation “repair”?

 Having a slab foundation “repaired” implies that it was broken and now it is now repaired.
 Leveling a foundation should be considered just that, leveling.
 The system that is used to level the foundation is still subjected to soil movement.
-Expecting a foundation repair company to stabilize a foundation by pressing cylinders into the clays is not possible unless the actual clays are stable or the pieces are connected together as to form one solid piece going deep enough (usually no less than 20ft).
+Expecting a foundation repair company to stabilize a foundation by pressing cylinders or pipes into the clays is not possible unless the actual clays are stable.
 The one expectation that you certainly should have is that a foundation with or without press piles will move again.
-Some more than others depending on the system and the location.

 How long will my foundation be level if I hire a foundation “repair” company?